andrealommen/PHY309/lectures/displacement.md

 \vec{D} =  \epsilon_0 \cdot \vec{E} + \vec{P} = \epsilon_0\vec{E} + \epsilon_0\chi_e\vec{E} = \epsilon_0(1 + \chi_e)\vec{E}
 $$

+where $$\chi_e$$ is called the electric susceptibility.
+It tells you how susceptibility a particular material is to being polarized.
+It's defined to be unitless.

 So then we can write:

 $$